Fossil Pokémon

 Aerodactyl

-Goodness and did I notice that the most impressive individual.
-I do not understand how he got one however I like his judgment regarding beasts.
+Goodness, and did I already mention that the most impressive person.
+I don’t know how he got one, but I like how he thinks about animals.